That is true. It is also the least interesting way to understand him.

 The PBA Hall of Fame list places Asher's induction in 1988.
 The USBC Hall of Fame page places him in its own hall in 1998 and adds another layer that the old archive piece barely noticed: his ABC and USBC championship success outside the weekly tour format.

 USBC notes that he won the Classic doubles crown with Carmen Salvino in 1972, added Classic team titles in 1975 and 1976, and later won all-events in 1985.
 That matters because it broadens the picture.
-Asher was not simply a television-era tour figure.
-He also left marks in the championship structures that bowling people treat as part of the sport's deeper record book.
+Asher was a television-era tour figure, and he also left marks in the championship structures that bowling people treat as part of the sport's deeper record book.

 That range is why the hall-of-fame framing holds up.
 It was not an honor invented to flatter a familiar name.
 It was the natural landing place for a career that touched several different layers of elite bowling.